1. Introduction – A Safe Transition to Campus

 Risk Assessment and Induction

-If, following the discussion, it is agreed that is appropriate for a member of staff to return to campus the manager must ensure that a risk assessment has been carried out, see the COVID-19 Return to Campus Risk Assessment Guidance and Template for Managers.
+If, following the discussion, it is agreed that is appropriate for a member of staff to return to campus the manager must ensure that a risk assessment for the department/area has been carried out, see the COVID-19 Return to Campus Risk Assessment Guidance and Template for Managers.
 Risk assessments should be conducted by a trained member of staff.
 In the event that a trained member of staff is unavailable, the University Safety Service will provide the appropriate support to enable completion of the risk assessment(s).

 For information on risk assessment and induction for those returning to world on campus, see the Risk Assessment and Induction Guidance.